Why Traditional Forecasting Fails in Fast Fashion and What to Do Instead?

 The result?
 Overstocked inventories, missed sales opportunities, and a growing need for more agile, data-driven solutions.

-Let’s learn how to tackle some of these challenges, and a tool that could potentially transform the entire game.
+Let's look at what the challenges are in fast fashion demand forecasting, and a tool that could potentially transform the entire game.

-Forecasting in Fast Fashion - A Game of Speed & Signals
+Why Fast Fashion Forecasting Is Different from Traditional Retail: A Game of Speed & Signals

 Fast fashion thrives on immediacy.
 Gone are the days of quarterly or seasonal collections; today's consumers demand fresh styles every week, inspired by the ever-shifting influence of social media trends, influencer endorsements, and viral content.
 This dramatic acceleration has broken traditional planning cycles, making legacy forecasting tools increasingly irrelevant.